Conserving nature by opting for ecotourism

 Photo credit: Mountain Gorilla, Barrie Cooper

 We need to acknowledge that conservation of the natural world is fundamental for our sustained quality of life on Planet Earth.
-So let me explain just a few (of the many) reasons why nature conservation from a human perspective is important.
+So let me explain just a few (of the many) reasons why wildlife conservation is important from a human perspective.
 It might not convince some of the World’s leaders and others whose decisions can ultimately decide the fate of biodiversity, but here goes.

 What makes our natural resources special?